 3.6.3 Variance

 The variance is defined as the average of the square deviation from the mean.
 This exactly equal to the square of standard deviation thus it is useful tools to estimate variation.
-For calculating variance, the following formula is used.
+For calculating varience, we can used following formula.